 Miracle blanket: My family thought this was so mean, they even called it the straight jacket. but, this thing really is incredible!
 It makes swaddling so easy (and idiot proof) and helps your baby to get all cozy-swaddled for the perfect sleepy time.

 Sidenote: I was also told to not bring my own baby clothes into the hospital.
 Whatever.
 I'm SO glad I didn't follow that advice! there was nothing better than dressing up my brand new baby girl in cuddly clothes that I picked out just for her.
 That's just me though.

 Baby's first clothes: We love gap's first favorites collection!
 Just remember that your little one will need to be in an outfit with legs (not a footless bundler) to ride home in his/her car seat from the hospital.
 Also, you'll want to wash the clothes in baby detergent before you bring them to the hospital.
-Also pictured below are l'oved baby organic jammies which we've loved, and Millie's ruffle sleeve onesie was JUST restocked and it is my favorite onesie she owns!
+Also pictured below are l'oved baby organic jammies which we've loved, and Millie's ruffle sleeve onesie was sold out (check these cute onesies) and it is my favorite onesie she owns!
 I've also really loved Rosie Pope baby on amazon – SUPER cute and really affordable.

 Baby shoes: you won't need these for a while, but hands-down my very FAVORITE baby shoes are Freshly Picked Moccasins.
 I've bought and treasured these for each of my babies and they're not only the cutest but the best shoes for your babies to learn to walk in, and they actually stay on their little feet.